vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ### 3.4.
 Uninstall

-Uninstall the program and clean up all cache files using the following command:
+If you decide uninstall the program and clean up all cache files, you should use the following command:
 ```bash
 $ make uninstall
 ```